pip-services/pip-services-docs/content/en/golang/components/log/_index.md

 #### [LogMessage](log_message)
-Data object to store captured log messages.
+Data object used to store captured log messages.
 This object is used by [CachedLogger](../cached_logger).